Bikossor/catchphrase/website/docs/api/core/createCatchphrase.md

 # `createCatchphrase`

-`createCatchphrase` is a function that lets you create and configure `catchphrase`.
+`createCatchphrase` is a function that allows you to create and configure `catchphrase`.

 ## Example